-Summative external assessment draws from learning across the course of study.
+Summative external assessment draws from learning from both Units 3 and 4.

 The external assessment in Visual Art is common to all schools and administered under the same conditions, at the same time, on the same day.

 5 Unit 4: Art as alternate